wallarm/product-documentation/include/waf/installation/connect-waf-and-cloud-4.6.md

 The Wallarm node interacts with the Wallarm Cloud.
+To connect the filtering node to the Cloud, you need to provide access of the node to the Wallarm Cloud API.
+This can be done using one of the tokens:

+* [API token][api-token] with `Deploy` role  - use this token when:
+    * The Wallarm node will scale in your infrastructure, while the number of groups is not known in advance (groups will be constantly added/removed).
+    * You need to control the lifecycle of the token (you can specify the expiration date of API tokens).
+* [Node token][node-token] - use this token when you do not plan to automatically scale the node (for example, DEB/ RPM), or if you know in advance what groups of nodes will be and you can create them manually via **Nodes** → **Create node**.

 To connect the filtering node to the Cloud:

 1. If the [postanalytics module installed separately][install-postanalytics-instr]:

     1. Copy the node token generated during the separate postanalytics module installation.
-    1. Proceed to the 5th step in the list below.
+    1. Proceed to the 5th step (node token variant) in the list below.
 It is **recommended** to use one token for the node processing initial traffic and for the node performing postanalysis.
 1. Make sure that your Wallarm account has the **Administrator** role enabled in Wallarm Console.

     You can check mentioned settings by navigating to the users list in the [US Cloud](https://us1.my.wallarm.com/settings/users) or [EU Cloud](https://my.wallarm.com/settings/users).

     ![!User list in Wallarm console][img-wl-console-users]
+1. Obtain token of the appropriate type:

+    === "API token"
+        1. Open Wallarm Console → **Settings** → **API tokens** in the [US Cloud](https://us1.my.wallarm.com/nodes) or [EU Cloud](https://my.wallarm.com/nodes).
+        1. Find or create API token with the `Deploy` source role.
+        1. Copy this token.
+    === "Node token"
         1. Open Wallarm Console → **Nodes** in the [US Cloud](https://us1.my.wallarm.com/nodes) or [EU Cloud](https://my.wallarm.com/nodes) and create the node of the **Wallarm node** type.

         ![!Wallarm node creation][img-create-wallarm-node]
         1. Copy the generated token.

 1. Run the `register-node` script in a system with the filtering node:

     === "US Cloud"